 The Ryde Local Heritage Assistance Fund provides support to owners of listed items of local heritage and properties identified as Contributory Items in Heritage Conservation Areas, by offering a financial grant to facilitate and offset costs associated with undertaking repairs, maintenance and conservation works.

-Council invites those who are eligible to apply by Thursday, 31 March 2022.
+Council invited those who are eligible to apply by Thursday, 31 March 2022.

 The funding program is available to residential properties which are either items of local heritage significance or identified as ‘contributory items’ in Heritage Conservation Areas that are listed on Schedule 5 of the Ryde Local Environmental Plan 2014 (Ryde LEP 2014).